 The conduct year is broken into three terms: September through Thanksgiving (11 weeks), Thanksgiving through Spring Break (11 weeks), Spring Break through the end of the year (10 weeks).
 During each of these conduct terms, students may not exceed a total of 20 marks.
 If a student exceeds this allowance, he/she should expect the following consequences:

 - 1 over: Once a student reaches 20 marks, the student will be placed on Disciplinary Warning which will require him/her to complete two hours of work detail.
 Advisors will notify parents.

-- 10 over: Once a student exceeds 30 marks, he/she will be placed on Disciplinary Report which will require him/her to complete another two hours of work detail and will result in a Residential Review with the Dean of Student Life, Corridor Parent, and Advisor.
+- 10 over: Once a student exceeds 30 marks, he/she will be placed on Disciplinary Report which will require him/her to complete another two hours of work detail and will result in a Residential Review with a member of the Dean’s Office, Corridor Parent, and Advisor.
 The Dean will write a letter home to parents.

 - If a student continues to accrue marks after this Residential Review, the student will be separated from School for failing to meet the daily expectations of living in our community.

 - Students who have two or more residential reviews risk not being invited back to St. Andrew's at the end of the academic year.